bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

 .. note:: |
-       - feeLimit: the maximum fee the transaction initiator will pay for the transaction, and please fill in 50.03 BU when the operation is issuing an asset.
+       - feeLimit: the maximum fee the transaction initiator will pay for the transaction, and please fill in 50.03 BU when the operation is issuing tokens.

        - nonce: the nonce value of this transaction initiator,  which can be obtained by adding 1 to the current nonce value.